flaneurette/Windows-Migrate/README.md

 - **Windows 10 or 11+**
 - **Administrator privileges** for some steps (Registry, Firewall, Wi-Fi)
+- Winget, to install new software automatically on the new PC.
 - Optional: **7-Zip** for faster and more reliable ZIP compression
 - Enough diskspace.
 The registry export can take up 500MB+ and a Chrome user Folder 2GB+.
 Prepare at least 5GB of free space!

+  **To install winget on new PC**,
+  Option 1: open the Microsoft Store and locate: "App Installer" or "Winget", and install it if you don't have it.
+  Option 2: In powershel (as admin) type: Add-AppxPackage -RegisterByFamilyName -MainPackage Microsoft.DesktopAppInstaller_8wekyb3d8bbwe

 ---

 ## Safety Notes